Hattix.co.uk PC Hardware Collection

 The D740x's secret was its Fireball Plus heritage.
 Quantum took the actuator (voice coil and head assembly) design from their blazing fast SCSI drives and put them into the Fireball AS drives.
 The D740x was featuring 40GB (20GB per surface) platters.

-I used this particular drive from the late Windows 2000 era through most of the Windows XP era, to the point when its performance was more ordinary than special.
+I used this particular drive from the late Windows 2000 era through most of the Windows XP era, to the point when its performance was more ordinary than special and areal density enabled newer drives to catch up.
 Its death came about as a PSU failed.
 If the drive would spin up properly, it would remain working for that entire session, but could then disappear off the bus on a reboot.

 Images Pending Maxtor Fireball 3 20 GB (2002)